Man in the Saddle

 Man in the Saddle is a 1951 American Western film directed by Andre de Toth starring Randolph Scott.
 The screenplay is based on the 1938 novel of the same name by Ernest Haycox.

-Man in the Saddle was the third of the many lucrative collaborations between its star Randolph Scott and producer Harry Joe Brown.
+Man in the Saddle was the third of the many lucrative collaborations between Scott and producer Harry Joe Brown.

 Plot

-A farmer, Merritt, turns to violence when a powerful and ruthless land baron tries to take over his land.
-In the process he is caught between two women, the ambitious Laurie and the down-to-earth Nan.
+A farmer named Merritt seeks violent measures when a powerful and ruthless land baron tries to take control of his land.
+Merritt is caught between two women, the ambitious Laurie and the down-to-earth Nan.